How does Car Theft Affect Insurance Premiums?

-If your question is like; my car has been stolen will my insurance go up?
+How does Car Theft Affect Insurance Premiums?: If your question is like; my car has been stolen will my insurance go up?
 Then let’s discuss all factors about ‘how does car theft affect insurance premiums?’
 Your car is a necessity for you as well as it is very valuable too.
-You purchase it with your hard earned money and you always feel that it should be in good condition and doesn’t get damaged or lost for any reasons.
-You need to have an insurance that can protect you if any accident or damages or loss occur to it.
-It pays for damages to the car, property or bodily injury to you or others provided you have an appropriate coverage.
+You purchase it with your hard earned money and you always feel that it should be in good condition and doesn’t get damaged or lost for any reason.

-In most of the States, it is mandatory that you have minimal coverage for your vehicle.
-The coverage’s offered are liability coverage, bodily injury coverage, comprehensive coverage etc. All the coverage are not included in the standard insurance policy, you have to take additional coverage along with basic policy.
+In most States, it is mandatory that you have minimal coverage for your vehicle.
+The coverages offered are liability coverage, bodily injury coverage, comprehensive coverage, etc. All the coverage is not included in the standard insurance policy, you have to take additional coverage along with the basic policy.

 Auto Insurance and Factors Affecting Premium

 There are many factors that affect your auto insurance premium in many different ways.
-Some of the factors that have significant impact on deciding premium are discussed below.
+Some of the factors that have a significant impact on deciding on premiums are discussed below.

-Credit Score: When determining your premium rate, most insurance companies take your credit score intoaccount.
-There is no specific limit to the credit score, but usually less the credit score, more is the premium.
+Credit Score: When determining your premium rate, most insurance companies take your credit score into account.
+There is no specific limit to the credit score, but usually less the credit score, the more the premium.

-Profession: Many insurance companies correlate between your profession and accident risk.
-It is assumed that professional who have to travel a lot and are on the road for a loner time, for example, delivery drivers, journalists etc. are at more risk.
+Profession: Many insurance companies correlate your profession and accident risk.
+It is assumed that professionals who have to travel a lot and are on the road for a longer time, for example, delivery drivers, journalists, etc. are at more risk.

-Gender and Age: The studies reveal that young men incur more accidents to young women, whereas old men have less accident rate than old women.
-Insurance premium rate are affected by gender and age though it doesn’t have much impact.
+Gender and Age: The studies reveal that young men incur more accidents than young women, whereas old men have less accident rate than old women.
+Insurance premium rates are affected by gender and age though it doesn’t have much impact.

-Vehicle Size: It is observed that larger vehicle is safer compare to small vehicles.
+Vehicle Size: It is observed that larger vehicle is safer compared to small vehicles.
 However, cars with larger engines relative to the size of the car have higher rates.

-Marital Status: Various surveys performed shows that married people make less accidents compare to single people.
+Marital Status: Various surveys performed show that married people make fewer accidents compared to single people.
 Your marital status does affect your insurance premium.

 Safety Rating: Vehicles with higher safety ratings are less prone to accidents and as such for these vehicles insurance premium is somewhat less.